Groovy

 guid: Data field GUID of the file field

-id: Record Id, (for composite PFs Intrexx serialization format (id= 1, lang= en) or separately for each PF)
+id: Record Id, (for composite PKs Intrexx serialization format (id= 1, lang= de) or separately for each PK)

-replaceMode: true/false (default: false) If "true", all existing files will be replaced
+replaceMode: true/false (default: false) If "true", all existing files are replaced

-triggerWorkflow: true/false (default: false) If "true", the workflow is triggered on change
+triggerWorkflow: true/false (default: false) If "true", the workflow is triggered when a change is made

-file: Can be type "String", "File", "Path", "FileMap" or a FileInformation object
+file: Can be of type "String", "File", "Path", "FileMap" or a FileInformation object

 mode: append(default), appendFirst, replace, delete